AnnaSakivska/Five-Challenges-for-mastering-JavaScript-skills/README.md

 ### Description

-The challenges were completed using like a guide a ###['JavaScript Tutorial for Beginners - Full Course in 8 Hours 2020'](https://www.youtube.com/watch?v=Qqx_wzMmFeA) created by ###Clever Programmer chanel
+The challenges were completed using like a guide a ['JavaScript Tutorial for Beginners - Full Course in 8 Hours 2020'](https://www.youtube.com/watch?v=Qqx_wzMmFeA) created by Clever Programmer channel

 ### Technologies are used